Lifailon/Wox.Plugins/src/Wox.Plugin.MyMemory/README.md

 ## Wox.Plugin.MyMemory

-Plugin for fast text translation in MyMemory via free api.
+Fast text translation in MyMemory via free api.
+Supports translation between Russian and English by default.

 The hotkey is used: `!`